 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.

-A number of scholarships are also provided by the University of London, the British Government and other external organisations, for a list please visit scholarships and bursaries.
+SOAS offers a range of scholarships, bursaries and awards to support students, including the International Postgraduate Scholarship.
+A number of scholarships are also provided by the University of London, the British Government and other external organisations.

-• UKCISA - The UK Council for International Students Affairs provides information on many aspects of studying overseas, including visas and working while studying.
+• UKCISA - The UK Council for International Students Affairs provides information on many aspects of studying overseas, including visas and working while studying

 • UCAS - The Universities and Colleges Admission Service is the body through which all applications for undergraduate study must be made

-• The British Embassy in Tanzania may also be able to help you with information about travelling to the UK.
+• The British Embassy in Tanzania may also be able to help you with information about travelling to the UK